DigitME2/timelogger/ReadMe.txt

 **Note: To copy & Paste the following commands in the ubuntu Terminal, Please copy here and paste with your mouse right-click, or press (ctrl+shift+v) in the terminal. **

+!!
+Please note that this installation procedure is for installing after cloning the repository.

 To install Process Time Tracker Software:

 1. Open Terminal in ubuntu